 Acid systems: great flavor, but they can stress a formula

-Many gummies lean on acids to create a bright, tangy taste.
-That acid system affects more than flavor-it can influence the gel structure and how well certain actives hold up over time.
+Many gummies rely on acids for a bright, tangy taste.
+That acid system affects more than flavor—it can influence the gel structure and how well certain actives hold up over time.

-Extra-sour gummies aren’t automatically “bad,” but they can be more formulation-intensive.
-If a gummy is aggressively tart, the manufacturer has to balance taste with stability, texture, and compatibility across the full ingredient system.
+Extra-sour gummies aren't automatically bad, but they're more formulation-intensive.
+If a gummy is aggressively tart, the manufacturer has to balance taste with stability, texture, and ingredient compatibility.

 Packaging is part of the formula (treat it that way)